Master of Arts in Linguistics and Literature (English)

 Structure

-• fifteen credits Master’s dissertation.
-Students are free to choose their own research topic in English linguistics or literary studies.
+• 15 credits for the master’s dissertation, for which students are free to choose their own research topic in linguistics.

 Labour Market